Ajay-singh1/VedicDateTime-GSoC/README.md

 ## Contributing

 To contribute to this project:-
-1. For this Github Repo
+1. Fork this Github Repo
 2. Make changes and open a pull request
 3. Report bugs or suggest features via GitHub issues.